-CHH meets the third Thursday of the month, August through May, at Bayou Manor (see map) in the auditorium.
-It’s located at 4141 S. Braeswood, Houston, Texas.
-We begin at 6:30 pm with 30 minutes of browsing books and videos from our library, and yarns and other goodies brought by vendors in the area.
-The business meeting begins at 7:30, followed by a program at 8:30, and show and tell by the members.
+CHH meets the third Saturday of the month, August through May, at Guild House.
+We begin with 30 minutes of browsing books and videos from our library, and yarns and other goodies brought by vendors in the area.
+The business meeting begins at 10:00 am, followed by show and tell by the members and a program.
 Refreshments are provided by the members on a rotating basis.

 Workshops and Classes